-The Experiential Learning Commons (ELC) is committed to supporting the Baylor Library's mission to lead as an innovative research library that undergirds scholarship, fosters teaching and learning, and builds communities by maintaining a space of creativity, exploration, and innovation dedicated to doing.
+The Experiential Learning team is committed to supporting the Baylor Library's mission to lead as an innovative research library that undergirds scholarship, fosters teaching and learning, and builds communities by maintaining a space of creativity, exploration, and innovation dedicated to doing.
 We believe that in order to be critically engaged in the world, you need to experience that world through hands-on, meaningful interactions.
 We approach this through the concept of critical making - creation as an act of thinking - that provides an entry point to larger discussions about why things are built in the first place.

 We approach this in three ways: